 - International students must also submit TOEFL scores to the University’s Graduate Admissions office.
 Per University requirements, a minimum score of 80 on the internet-based examination or 550 on the paper-based examination, are required for admission into the program.
 Other English proficiency examinations will not be accepted.

-During the application process, feel free to contact the Department’s Academic Coordinator, Elisa Kuchvalek (ekuchvalek@fsu.edu), to check on the status of your file or to pose any questions you may have.
+During the application process, feel free to contact the Department’s Senior Academic Program Specialist, Elisa Kuchvalek (ekuchvalek@fsu.edu), to check on the status of your file or to pose any questions you may have.

 Admissions Standards